rhblind/rhblind.github.io/content/posts/config.md

   ;; Set native compilation speed (0-3, higher is faster but uses more resources) (setq native-comp-speed 2)

-  ;; Enable native compilation for all installed packages (setq package-native-compile t)

   ;; Compile ahead of time for better startup performance (setq native-comp-deferred-compilation t